jaaic/bank-api/README.md

 ## Considerations
-1. To accidentally prevent the user from clicking pay/transfer button twice, the transaction reference number is generated as a hash of the account numbers, amount and current time stamp accurate to the second.
-If the same reference number exists in the transactions table, it means the same request was attempted within the single second and chances were it was accidental.
+1. To accidentally prevent the user from clicking pay/transfer button twice, the transaction reference number is generated as a hash of the account numbers, amount and current time stamp accurate to the minute.
+If the same reference number exists in the cache or transactions table, it means the same request was attempted within the single minute and could be accidental.
 Hence transaction is prevented.
-   Memcached or redis could be used for better performance.
+   Memcached or redis could be used as cache.

 2. Under high concurrency, there would be multiple threads trying to update the same rows in the balance table.
 To prevent other queries from reading uncommitted dirty data and doing the transfer calculations, row level locks are obtained